aristanetworks/ansible-cvp/CVPRACv2/README.md

 Test script to used in the development of CvpRacV2 to confirm behaviour of functions used in with the ansible modules to manipulate devices

-**test.sh**
+**test_container.sh**

+shell script to execute cvprac_ContainerTest.py and pass command line arguments to it, me being lazy during testing.

+**test_device.sh**

-shell script to execute cvprac_test.py and pass command line arguments to it, me being lazy during testing.
+shell script to execute cvprac_Devicetest.py and pass command line arguments to it, me being lazy during testing.